decentralized-identity/keri/docs/Q-and-A.md

 ## **Q: What's the difference between interactive - and non-interactive proof (for example proof of Authentication)
 Interactive proof of authentication requires both parties interacting, it uses bandwidth, I can't batch the interactions either.
 So it's not scalable.

-Non-interactive proof of authentication -> digital signature with publ. private key-air.
+Non-interactive proof of authentication -> digital signature with public private key pair.\
 Non-interactive has huge advantages for scalability.

-The weakness is of non-interactive proving is replay attack ( the interactive method has built-in mechanism to prevent replay attacks )
+The weakness is of `non-interactive` proving is replay attack ( the interactive method has built-in mechanism to prevent replay attacks ).\
 Replay attack is some adversary is replaying a request for access in your name after having gained access to your private keys.
 Solution to replay attack is both `Uniqueness` and `Timeliness`.

-#### Uniqueness
+##### Uniqueness
-Uniqueness works with a nonce, that's being obtained by a challenge-response mechanism and the requester has to use that nonce to seal the request.
+Uniqueness works with a `nonce`, that's being obtained by a challenge-response mechanism and the requester has to use that nonce to seal the request.

-#### Timeliness
+##### Timeliness
 Timeliness is even better because it can service both properties needed in one go.
 If we use a Date-time-stamp (monotonic) in time window we can be sure that the sender request is unique and has been established in an acceptable timeframe.

 So therefore the non-interactive mechanism to replay attack prevention has been suggested in KERI implemented by Date-time-stamp (monotonic).\